Hospitals manage a great deal of complexity in all areas of operations. These challenges include:

-Use the internal audit function in a risk-based manner, assessing where the key risks are and identifying where a hospital audit can be valuable in understanding and addressing those risks.
-In general, health systems are focusing on compliance in areas like revenue cycle.
+Use the internal audit function in a risk-based manner, assessing where the key risks are and identifying where a hospital audit would be valuable in understanding and addressing those risks.
+In general, health systems focus on compliance in areas like the revenue cycle.
 Is it functioning appropriately?
 Are you maximizing the amount you can get for services performed?
 Are you following the rules?
-These are critical questions right now.
+These are critical questions.

-Operational efficiency is another key area to audit, and this is an example where you could apply a data analytics strategy.
+Operational efficiency is another key area to audit.
+This is an example where you could apply a data analytics strategy.
 Data analytics can also help identify potential anomalies or inefficiencies in disbursements and payroll.